 - This is the LARGEST KNOWN PUBLIC REPOSITORY OF HISTORICAL BAR LISTS ON THE INTERNET.
 See below for links by year, etc.

-The project has three main parts:
+The project has the following parts:

 Phase 1.
-Data Accumulation (status: mature)
+Data Accumulation (status: completed)

 Downloading the published Bar List information from various locations, for archive.
 This phase includes the automated extraction of contents, storage in the database and subsequent indexing, storage of archives in the cloud environment.
 The maintenance and improvement of the process is ongoing.